RelevanceAI/relevanceai/docsrc/source/reloading_clusterers.rst

-Reloading Clusterers
+Reloading ClusterOps
 ======================

-You can reload reload clusterers in 2 ways.
+You can reload reload ClusterOps instances in 2 ways.

 .. code-block::